 Kubernetes will not allow you to modify storageclass gp2 in order to add the encrypted flag so you will have to delete it first.
-This will encrypt any dynamic volumes (such as your notebook)created by Kubernetes, it will not encrypt the storage on the Kubernetes nodes themselves.
+After applying, this will encrypt any dynamic volumes (such as your notebook) created by Kubernetes, it will not encrypt the storage on the Kubernetes nodes themselves.